streamr-dev/streamr-specs/PROTOCOL.md

 13 | ResendRangeRequest
 14 | StatusMessage
 15 | InstructionMessage
-16 | FindStorageNodesMessage
+16 | StorageNodesRequest
-17 | StorageNodesMessage
+17 | StorageNodesResponse

 The individual types are described in the remainder of this section.
 We start by describing the requests and then the responses.